paul-nechifor/backbone-sketch/readme.md

 ## Other

 By default, both `test` and `start` fail if linting doesn't pass.
-To skip that use the `nofail` environment variable like this:
+To ignore linting use the `nofail` environment variable like this:

     nofail=1 npm test